Next-Gen building: breakthrough connectors for timber, concrete and steel

 Conference

-Three people sit at a white table in a modern library, engaged in conversation.
+Three people sitting around a white table in an office, engaged in a conversation.

 Annual academics conference 2026